VanVDC/face_search/README.md

 # Face Search

-An website using Clarifai AI to search for a face in an image.
+A simple website using Clarifai AI to search for a face in an image.

 - [Server side](https://github.com/VanVDC/face_search_api)